hagakure93/hagakure93/README.md

 ## 🧑‍💻 About Me

-- Backend programmer passionate about technology, mountains, and philosophy.
+- Backend (but sometimes full-stack) programmer passionate about technology, mountains, and philosophy.
 - I enjoy continuous learning and personal growth.
 - Currently looking for a job as a developer.